WKYE: Frequency move

 In February 2005, the swap became official, as WKYE assumed the facility of 96.5 and the new 96 Key branding, while WMTZ moved to 95.5 with the Froggy 95 branding, and adopting the new WFGI-FM call sign.

 WKYE celebrated its 25th anniversary on October 3, 2008.
 In 2019, the words in the branding were changed to "Key 96.5".

 Sale to Seven Mountains Media

 It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WKYE and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
 The deal closed on January 1, 2023.
-When Seven Mountains Media revamped the Johnstown market in early May 2023, Key 96.5 began to shift its playlist from Adult Contemporary to Hot AC.
+When Seven Mountains Media revamped the Johnstown market in early May 2023, Key 96.5 began to shift its playlist from adult contemporary to hot adult contemporary.